 Student F: Suzuki-rōshi, what if we smack him and then stomp on him?
+[Probably referring to the way insects were treated in the student's (largely inaudible) questions.]
 [Laughter.]

 Suzuki-rōshi: What kind of reaction do you have?
 [Laughter.]